Shire of Carnamah

 The economy of the Shire of Carnamah depends primarily on agriculture and services.
 Local farming includes the production of cereal crops (wheat, canola, lupins, oats) and livestock (sheep and cattle).
 Wildflower farming is also a growing industry in the region.
-Mineral sands mines in the area once produced 80% of the world’s rutile supply but the mineral extraction industry has declined in recent years (MWDC, 2011).
+Local mineral sands mines once produced 80% of the world’s rutile supply but the mineral extraction industry has declined in recent years (MWDC 2013).

 The main land uses for the Shire of Carnamah includes reserves, agriculture, residential, industrial and commercial.

 The Tathra National Park spans over an area of 43 square kilometres and is located in the Shire of Carnamah.
 The national park is characterised by sandy floors overlying shallow valley with laterite overlying slopes and hilltops.
 The vegetation in the park is dominated by low heath.

 Located 12 km north east of Eneabba, along the Three Springs – Eneabba Road.
 It’s a C class nature reserve, created for the protection of flora and fauna.